slatedocs/slate/source/includes/_kuzzleObject.md

 #### Callback response

 Resolves to the `Kuzzle` object itself once the login process is complete, either successfully or not.
-The `Kuzzle` object will have the property `jwtToken` filled if login success.
+The `Kuzzle` object will have the property `jwtToken` filled if logging in succeeds.
 If no callback is provided and if the login attempt fails, an error is thrown.

 ## logout